FAU-CDI/wisski-distillery/README.md

     - A [phpmyadmin](https://www.phpmyadmin.net/) is started on `127.0.0.1:8080`.
     - See [distillery/resources/compose/sql](distillery/resources/compose/sql) for implementation details.

-- [GraphDB](http://graphdb.ontotext.com/) - an SPARQL backend for WissKI
+- [GraphDB](http://graphdb.ontotext.com/) - a SPARQL backend for WissKI
     - It is configured to run inside a docker container.
     - The Workbench API is started on `127.0.0.1:7200`.
     - Security is not enabled at the moment.